 Also known as multi-browser testing or online browser testing, cross-browser testing is a nonfunctional test that examines how websites or applications function across different web browsers.
 When you perform browser compatibility testing, you’re primarily examining the base functionality, design, accessibility, and responsiveness of your app in each specific browser.

-Running these tests across all possible variables can be time-consuming and outside of your team’s bandwidth, especially if they have deadlines to follow.
+Running these tests across all possible variables can be time-consuming—and fall beyond the scope of your team’s bandwidth and resources.
 Conducting data analysis to understand how your target audience accesses your website can help you prioritize which browsers require testing.

-While you can perform cross-browser tests manually using individually on different browsers and devices, automating the process can be a more effective use of your team’s time and resources.
+While you can perform cross-browser tests manually on different browsers and devices, automating the process can be a more effective use of your team’s time and resources.

 These steps will walk you through how to conduct Selenium cross-browser testing, regardless of the browser or device type.